 Like most Bluetooth headphones, the ATH-M50xBT have too much latency to be suitable for watching video content and gaming.
 However, they do support the aptX codec, but the latency issues will still be noticeable.
 You can use the headphones passively with the 1/8” TRRS cable to get rid of these problems.

-Both headphones have a similar design and performance, but the ATH-M50xBT are better mixed-usage headphones than the regular wired ATH-M50x which are better for studio use.
-The M50xBT are wireless and makes them more convenient to use and have a decent control scheme on the ear cups while the wired model doesn’t have any.
+Both headphones have a similar design and performance, but the Audio-Technica ATH-M50xBT are better mixed-usage headphones than the regular wired Audio-Technica ATH-M50x which are better for studio use.
+The M50xBT are wireless, which makes them more convenient to use, and they have a decent control scheme on the ear cups, while the wired model doesn’t have any.
 On the other hand, the regular M50x have a more balanced audio reproduction, and you don’t have to worry about latency issues or battery life, but the 38 hours of playback time you get with the M50xBT is excellent.

 The Bose SoundLink Around-Ear II are better headphones than the ATH-M50xBT.
 They are one of the most comfortable headphones we’ve tested so far, and they have a more neutral sound signature.
 On the other hand, the Audio-Technicas have better wireless range and are better-built than the Bose.
 They also have a great battery life but take much more time to charge fully.
 While the Bose SoundLink supports an earlier version of Bluetooth and therefore has worse wireless range, it can connect to 2 devices simultaneously, which the ATH-M50xBT can’t do, but they support Bluetooth 5.0.